routetonull/ipfabric_nornir_demo/demo1-basic.md

     HWLABpaloalto = nr.filter(siteName="HWLAB").filter(vendor="paloalto")
     HWLABpaloalto.inventory.hosts

-Verify on GUI applying the same filter.
+Verify on IPFABRIC GUI applying the same filter, the devices in list should match.